Pulimurugan: Casting

 Vinu Mohan starred as Manikuttan, the younger brother of Murugan.
 The film shows a deep bond between the siblings.
 The presence of Makarand Deshpande was revealed when the official poster was released on 15 April 2016.
 Deshpande plays a wood smuggler; he described his role as a "quintessential bad guy who works for someone.
 I walk around in getups that can have a camouflage effect in the forest, so that I am not spotted easily."
 Murugan's childhood role was played by Master Ajas, who was selected after Vysakh saw his performance as a contestant in the Indian dance reality show D 4 Dance.
 Ajas was suggested to Vysakh by Nobi, who also plays a supporting role.
 Ajas made his acting debut in the film; before filming began he was given special training by the stunt team for fighting and running.

 Anjali Aneesh plays Murugan's pregnant mother.
 Sudheer Karamana was signed for the role of a Muslim character named Kayikka, who appears in a single scene.
-M. R. Gopakumar was cast as the village chief Kadutha.
-Other supporting roles are played by Siddique, Nandhu, Santhosh Keezhattoor, Sasi Kalinga, Sethulakshmi, Chali Pala, Hareesh Peradi, V. K. Baiju, Kannan Pattambi and Jaykrishnan.
+Other supporting roles are played by Siddique, Nandu, Santhosh Keezhattoor, Sasi Kalinga, Sethulakshmi, Chali Pala, Hareesh Peradi, V. K. Baiju, Kannan Pattambi and Jaykrishnan.

 The film's costume designer was Arun Manohar.
 The design of Mohanlal's Pulimurugan outfit was based on the sketches drawn by poster designer-cum-storyboard illustrator Subin Sudhakaran.
 All crew members committed to the film with a 30 percent reduced remuneration for the sake of reducing its cost overrun.
 The film's art director was Joseph Nellickal, Johnkutty was the editor, the production controller was Noble Jacob and Satheesh Kavilkotta was the executive producer.
 Binu Manambur and Nadeem Irani were the production managers.